 - 3. On January 27, 2015, the Superior Court of Quebec issued an Initial Order commencing the CCAA proceedings in respect of Bloom Lake General Partner Limited, Quinto Mining Corporation, 8568391 Canada Limited and Cliffs Québec Iron Mining ULC and the Mises-en-cause The Bloom Lake Iron Ore Mine Limited Partnership and Bloom Lake Railway Company Limited. - 4.
-On May 20, 2015, the CCAA Court issued an Initial Order extending the scope of the CCAA Proceedings to Wabush Iron Co.
-Limited ("Wabush Iron") and Wabush Resources Inc. ("Wabush Resources", together with Wabush Iron, "Wabush") and the Mises-en-cause Wabush Mines, Wabush Lake Railway Company Limited, and Arnaud Railway Company. - 5.
-Pursuant to these initial orders, the Monitor was appointed in respect of the business and financial affairs of all of these CCAA parties, including Wabush. - 6.
-Wabush holds a combined 17.062% equity interest in the Newfoundland corporation, Twinco.
+On May 20, 2015, the CCAA Court issued an Initial Order extending the scope of the CCAA Proceedings to Wabush and the Mises-en-cause Wabush Mines, Wabush Lake Railway Company Limited, and Arnaud Railway Company.
+Pursuant to these initial orders, the Monitor was appointed in respect of the business and financial affairs of all of these CCAA parties, including Wabush. - 5.
+Wabush holds a combined 17.062% equity interest in Twinco.
 Twinco is otherwise owned (i) 33.3% by CF(L)Co, and (ii) 49.6% by the Iron Ore Company of Canada ("IOC").
 Neither CF(L)Co or IOC have registered offices in the Province of Quebec, nor have they been implicated, in any way, in these CCAA Proceedings.

-B) The Action Instituted Against the Applicant and Twinco in the CCAA Proceedings to Wabush, required that the following orders be granted by the CCAA Court as against Twinco and the Applicant:
+B) The Action Instituted Against the Appellant and Twinco in the CCAA Proceedings

-7. On November 16, 2020, in the context of these CCAA Proceedings, Wabush, as a minority shareholder of Twinco, filed the Motion for the Winding Up and Dissolution, Distribution of Assets, Reimbursement of Monies and Additional Relief (the "Dissolution Motion", attached as Schedule 3 hereto), on the basis that it was seeking to monetize its last assets (i.e. its shares in Twinco), which, according
+6. On November 16, 2020, in the context of these CCAA Proceedings, Wabush, as a minority shareholder of Twinco, filed the Motion for the Winding Up and Dissolution, Distribution of Assets, Reimbursement of Monies and Additional Relief (the "Dissolution Motion", attached as Schedule 2 hereto), on the basis that it was seeking to monetize its last assets (i.e. its shares in Twinco), which, according to Wabush, require that the following orders, amongst others, be granted by the CCAA Court as against Twinco and the Appellant: